pavdhillon/take-home-test/README.md

 ```

 ## STEP 4
 Create a BigQuery Dataset.
-This will be the data set the Cloud Function deploys the tables in:
+This will be the dataset the Cloud Function deploys the tables in.
+Edit he parameter as needed - [DATASET_NAME]: The name of the dataset to create.
+Dataset names must be unique within a project.

 ```
-bq mk test_3
+gcloud bigquery datasets create [DATASET_NAME]
 ```

 ## STEP 5